Convex Decomposition of Indoor Scenes

 \textbf{Data} Our training procedure requires depth maps with known camera calibration parameters.
 Like previous scene parsing work, we focus on NYUv2 \cite{Silberman:ECCV12}, containing 1449 RGBD images.
 We use the standard 795-654 train-test split.
 While 795 images is usually quite low for training neural networks, we show that the decomposition predicted by the network is actually a good start point for subsequent refinement that achieves a very good fit.

-\textbf{Network} We use the architecture of \cite{deng2020cvxnet} consisting of a ResNet18 encoder that accepts a depth map and a decoder consisting of 3 fully-connected layers, 1024 neurons each.
+\textbf{Network} We use the architecture of \cite{deng2020cvxnet} consisting of a ResNet18 encoder that accepts an RGBD image and a decoder consisting of 3 fully-connected layers, 1024 neurons each.
 The output of the decoder consists of parameters representing the translations and blending weight of each convex as well as the normal and offset of each halfplane.
 The number of halfplanes and convexes is fixed during training time, which determines the number of output parameters.
 By forcing each predicted convex to be a parallelepiped, we only need to predict three normals per convex instead of six, which eased training in our experiments.

 \textbf{Training Details} We implement our method with TensorFlow and train on one NVIDIA A40 GPU.
 We use Adam Optimizer and learning rate 0.0001.
 We set our minibatch size to 32 images (requiring 2.5 hours for 20k iterations) and randomly sample 6k free space and 12k surface samples per image in each element of the minibatch.
 10\% of the free space samples are taken from the outside shell.
 Within the sample loss, we also observed slightly better quality and more stable training by annealing the relative weight of free space samples vs. surface samples, starting from a $0.9:0.1$ split and saturating to $0.5:0.5$ midway through training.
 Intuitively, this allows the network to focus on big picture features of the geometric layout early on, and then adjust fine-scale details of the surface near the end.